Signature Courses at the Harry Ransom Center

 (limited to 25 Signature Course sessions per semester, on a first-come, first-served basis)

 Docent-led tours will introduce students to the collections of the Center and its exhibition program.
 Tours must be scheduled no less than two weeks in advance and can be scheduled to take place between 10 a.m. and 5 p.m., Tuesday through Friday.
 The galleries are closed on Mondays.
-To schedule a tour please complete the tour request form or contact Lisa Pulsifer, Associate Curator for Education and Public Engagement, at 512-475-8086 or email@example.com.
+To schedule a tour please complete the tour request form or contact Lisa Pulsifer, Head of Education and Public Engagement, at 512-475-8086 or firstname.lastname@example.org.

 Please note: If you would like to tour the galleries with your students, but will not require a docent, please notify Lisa Pulsifer (email@example.com) of the time and date of your intended visit.
 She will confirm that there are not conflicting tours planned during your visit.